lindbrook/packageRank/README.md

 ```

 The objective of ‘packageRank’ is to help answer such questions by
-putting download counts into greater context.
+putting these counts into context.

 ### II - Computation of downloads

-To compute package or R download counts, use `cranDownloads()`.
-In
+To compute package or R downloads, use `cranDownloads()`.
+In contrast to
-contrast to `cranlogs::cran_downloads()`, `cranDownloads()` has more
+`cranlogs::cran_downloads()`, `cranDownloads()` has more convenient
-convenient interface: you can pass dates as “yyyy-mm-dd”, “yyyy-mm” or
+interface: you can pass dates as “yyyy-mm-dd”, “yyyy-mm” or “yyyy”.
-“yyyy”.
-After all, who can remember which months have 30, 31 days.

 ``` r
 # Downloads from December 31, 2018 through June 25, 2019